Skip to Content

 Current research projects

-August 2022 to July 2024: Eoin is currently a Co-Investigator on a research project titled: Exploring the Nature of Ethnic Disparities in Sentencing through Causal Inference.
-The project is funded by the ESRC Secondary Data Initiative and will be led by Dr Jose Pina-Sánchez, Associate Professor of Quantitative Criminology (University of Leeds).
+August 2022 to February 2025: Eoin is a Co-Investigator on a research project titled: Exploring the Nature of Ethnic Disparities in Sentencing through Causal Inference.
+The project is funded by the ESRC Secondary Data Analysis Initiative and is led by Prof. Jose Pina-Sánchez, Professor of Quantitative Criminology (University of Leeds).
 The project will use a new methodological framework that will test whether ethnic disparities in criminal sentences represent evidence of discrimination.

 Qualifications